 Are there any existing leaks?
 Is there any drywall or insulation that has fallen onto the floor?

-[Exterior] Are the shingle curling up on the edges?
+[Exterior] Are the shingles curling up on the edges?
 Is there a tarp on the roof?]
 When was the roof replaced?

 Plumbing: What type of plumbing does the house have?
-Galvenized (silver pipes) is the oldest type of plumbing and needs to be replaced.
-Copper (gold pipes) is better than galvenized but still has issues.
+Galvanized (silver pipes) is the oldest type of plumbing and needs to be replaced.
+Copper (gold pipes) is better than galvanized but still has issues.
 Could possibly need replacing depending on the age.
 CPVC is the best type of plumbing.

 Does the seller have buckets under the sink?
 Be sure to check!
 This will indicate a plumbing leak that needs to be repaired/replaced.

 Heat/Air: What is customary in your area for heat / AC?
 Check the system out to see if it works.
 In Florida, we MUST have central heating and air - and a lot of times the outside unit has been stolen.
 The outside unit is expensive, so you want to factor that in when calculating rehab costs.